-- 1. A minimum of 60 semester units of college work - 2.
-Competency Requirements - A. Completion of ENGL 120 with a grade of 'C" or better, or a grade of "P"\ - B. Completion of MATH 103 or a higher numbered mathematics class, or a statistics course from another discipline that has intermediate algebra as a prerequisite, with a grade of "C" or better or a grade of "P"\ or completion of MDTP Assessment placing into a class higher than MATH 103 or 110. - C. Successful score on an approved external examination in English and/or Math; see pages 45-46. - 3.
+- A minimum of 60 semester units of college work. - 2.
+Competency Requirements - A. Completion of ENGL 120 with a grade of "C" or better, or a grade of "P". - B. Completion of MATH 103 or a higher numbered mathematics class, or a statistics course from another discipline that has intermediate algebra as a prerequisite, with a grade of "C" or better or a grade of "P" or completion of Accuplacer Assessment placing into a class higher than MATH 103 or 110. - C. Successful score on an approved external examination in English and/ or Math; see External Exams Credit (IB Exam, CLEP Exam, AP Exam) within this chapter. - 3.
 Exercise Science Degree Requirements